Zerelda James: Second marriage

-Benjamin A. Simms was a wealthy neighbour farmer who was born around 1800 in Virginia, lived in Clinton County, Missouri and left an state there.
+Benjamin A. Simms was a wealthy neighbour farmer who was born around 1800 in Virginia, lived in Clinton County, Missouri and left an estate there.
 He was the brother of John H. Simms, who served in the War of 1812.
 He was drafted around July 1814 to serve the same war in the Regiment of Virginia Militia, and served through December as a private.

 On 11 December 1823 he married Mary Ann George in Woodford County, Kentucky, before moving to Missouri.
 Mary died and he married the widowed Zerelda James on September 25, 1852.
 The marriage proved unhappy, primarily because Simms disliked Frank James and Jesse James, to whom he was reportedly cruel and abusive.
 "The chief trouble arose from the fact that her three little children, Frank Jesse, and Susie, whom she had always humored and indulged, gave their old step-father no end of annoyance".
 Benjamin demanded the children sent away, Zerelda refused and left Simms because "he was mean to her sons".
 He was killed accidentally in Clay County on January 2, 1854, when his horse threw him.